rshacter55/LearnJavaScript/Read.md

-# My git repository for 30 day challenge
+My 30 day Challenge from Wes Bos’ 30days of JavaScript course